-The MNSc is taught at our Christchurch campus, with clinical experience placements available throughout the South Island.
+The MNSc is taught at our University of Otago Christchurch campus, with clinical experience placements available throughout the South Island.

-The Centre for Postgraduate Nursing Studies is ranked in the world’s top 100 nursing schools.
+The Department of Nursing (formerly the Centre for Postgraduate Nursing Studies) ranked in the world's top 100 nursing schools (QS World University Ranking by Subject 2022).

-Based at our Christchurch campus, you’ll be taught by highly-qualified academic staff with strong clinical links throughout New Zealand.
-You’ll benefit from the latest nursing research and technology, and will have access to the impressive University of Otago Christchurch Simulation Centre.
+On our Christchurch campus, you'll be taught by highly-qualified academic staff with strong clinical links throughout New Zealand.
+You'll benefit from the latest nursing research and technology, and will have access to the impressive University of Otago Christchurch Simulation Centre.
+You will undertake between 1,100 and 1,500 hours of clinical practice to facilitate the integration of theory, research, and practical skills.

 - NURS 441 Professional Nursing